Sesha Sridevi Alluri (salluri)

 I. Development of Novel Antibiotics Effective against Resistant Bacteria

-This project focuses on developing novel antibiotics active particularly against resistant organisms.
+Antimicrobial resistance is an urgent global public heath threat.
+In United States more than 2.8 million antimicrobial-resistant infections occur each year according to Centers for Disease control and Prevention (CDC).
+Hence investigation into new classes of antibiotics is urgently needed.
+This project focuses on development of novel antibiotics active particularly against resistant organisms.
 These novel compounds are designed based on the structure of a highly potent cyclic peptide antibiotic, Lugdunin, isolated from Staphylococcus lugdunensis strains in human nasal commensals.
 Lugdunin was found to be highly potent against Gram-positive organisms, particularly difficult to treat methicillin-resistant S. aureus and vancomycin-resistant Enterococci strains.
-The focus of the present study is to establish a practical synthesis of Lugdunin which will be a guide to synthesize various analogs.
-Novel analogs of cyclic peptide antibiotics were synthesized using solid phase peptide synthesis.
+The aim of the present study is to design and synthesize natural and unnatural analogs of lugdunin using solid phase peptide synthesis methods and evaluate their biological activity.

 Areas of specialty: Medicinal Chemistry, Organic Synthesis, Structure-based drug design